commit-sudoku/zairyou/README.md

 * Navigate to the userstyles section of the [Addons] [4] page.
 * Click on "Write New Style", give it a name, and paste the CSS there.
 * Go into your 4chan X settings.
-* Turn OFF 'Persistent QR', I'm not sure if there are any other settings needed for it to look right, so my settings are [here] [5].
+* Turn OFF 'Persistent QR', 'Thread Hiding Buttons', and 'Reply Hiding Buttons'
+* I'm not sure if there are any other settings needed for it to look right, so my settings are [here] [5].

 Customization
 -------------------------------